Biden’s tough tone on riots comes amid attacks from Trump, concerns from voters

 Biden’s denunciation came during a speech where he also accused President Trump of fomenting the violence, calling him a “president who fans the flames rather than fighting the flames.”

-But while Biden’s repeatedly condemned the violence and looting since the nationwide protests erupted in late May, sparked by the death of Black man George Floyd in Minneapolis police custody, Biden and his party were called out last week by the president and Republicans at the GOP convention for not mentioning the riots or the looting during the Democratic National Convention the previous week.
+But while Biden’s repeatedly condemned the violence and looting since the nationwide protests erupted in late May, sparked by the case of George Floyd, a Black man who died in police custody in Minneapolis, Biden and his party were called out last week by the president and Republicans at the GOP convention for not mentioning the riots or the looting during the Democratic National Convention the previous week.

 The Democratic nominee has been more forceful in recent days, with a video last week, a statement over the weekend and his Pittsburgh address all pointing to a recognition that the campaign cannot cede the issue of law and order.